ajohnson1/ajohnson1.github.io/bobsonly.md

 ## 60 complete B-block peals

-I have found 3 sets of round B-blocks which together with some B-blocks exactly cover the extent in an odd number [47 to 59] of round blocks where the sixes can be rearranged to give 60 complete B-blocks.
+I have found 3 sets of round blocks which together with some B-blocks exactly cover the extent in an odd number [47 to 59] of round blocks where the sixes can be rearranged to give 60 complete B-blocks.
 Here are the sets of blocks together with a peal.

 ### 47 round blocks, signature: 46:9+81
 ```